micromastery/micromastery.github.io/_posts/2024-01-15-automating-blogs-with-gpt-and-python.md

 ## Introduction

 In today's fast-paced digital world, automation is key to efficiency.
-This blog post will guide you through setting up an automated system for blog creation using custom GPT actions and a Python backend.
+This blog post will guide you through setting up GPT actions with your own endpoint using python.
+As an example we will consider "Automating Blog Creation with Custom GPT Actions, Python Backend and Github pages".
 This setup allows for seamless integration with a GitHub repository using a Jekyll theme.

 ## Prerequisites